 Cambodia is universally known as one of the friendliest countries in the world.
-Full of laughing children, cheeky monkeys and breathtaking views, combined with it’s rich history and ancient architecture, Cambodia becomes a must visit country for all travellers.
+Full of laughing children, cheeky monkeys and breathtaking views, combined with its rich history and ancient architecture, Cambodia becomes a must for all travellers.

 For more destination guides in Cambodia checkout:

-Angkor Wat is spectacular in half-light, I recommend sunrise as opposed to sunset as there are less crowds and once you have finish at Angkor you can wander around the rest of the temples near by without the hordes of people ruining your photos or spiritual contemplation.
+Angkor Wat is spectacular in the half-light, I recommend sunrise as opposed to sunset as there are fewer crowds and once you have finished at Angkor you can wander around the rest of the temples nearby without the hordes of people ruining your photos or spiritual contemplation.

-Feeling hungry?
-A great way to experience the amazing food of Cambodia is to do a cooking class.
+A great way to experience the amazing food in Cambodia is to do a cooking class.
 You will be taken through the markets and shown what ingredients to pick, then taught how to make more food than you can possibly consume (take the left overs back to your home for a midnight feast).
 My choice is Tigre De Papier.

-Tomb Raider was filmed at the Ta Prohm Temple, so not only is it a movie set but it is one of the most magical and intact temples in the complex.
+Ta Prohm Temple was where Tomb Raider (the version with Angelina Jolie) was filmed.
+So not only is it a movie set but it is one of the most magical and intact temples in the complex.
 Spend sometime getting in touch with your inner Lara Croft as your scramble over the ruins.

-Cocktail hour is done with style in Siem Reap where a bubbling nightlife ripples through the two main tourist streets.
-Pub hop from Temple Club to Funky Monkey tasting the rich array of cocktails that can be bought by the jug.
+is done with style in Siem Reap where a bubbling nightlife ripples through the two main tourist streets.
+Pub-hop from Temple Club to Funky Monkey tasting the rich array of cocktails that can be bought by the jug.
 Some places even offer a free T-shirt if you buy two jugs!

 Siem Reap has so much to offer that you can easily spend a couple of weeks in this laid-back lazy town, just soaking up the history and a few cocktails.
 The people are constantly helpful and friendly – service is always done with a smile (if a little laid-back).
 You will fall in love with the people as much as you do the temples.

-Final Tip – Educate Yourself: Cambodia has a very chequered past filled with conflict, however, I am not going to delve into that in this post – there is just too much to be said.
-If your education, like mine has a few holes in it where this country is concerned then I suggest reading up on the Khmer Rouge, the French Occupation and the Khmer Empire before you get there (seriously when I arrived in Cambodia and learnt all about the history of the area I was shocked that they hadn’t taught us this during school).
+Cambodia has a very chequered past filled with conflict, however, I am not going to delve into that in this post – there is just too much to be said.
+If your education, like mine, has a few holes in it where this country is concerned then I suggest reading up on the Khmer Rouge, the French Occupation and the Khmer Empire before you get there (seriously when I arrived in Cambodia and learnt all about the history of the area I was shocked that they hadn’t taught us this during school).
 In learning about these many complicated aspects of Cambodia’s history you will greatly enhance your whole trip.